 At the T-junction of the present-day Via Nazionale and the Via Vittorio Emanuele Orlando in Rome, lies the Piazza della Republica.
 Glancing up from your Café Latte you will see a large but somewhat nondescript Romanesque building – part ruin, part cathedral and part museum.
-This is what remains of the largest civic bath house in ancient Rome – indeed the largest in the Roman empire.
+This is what remains of the largest civic bathhouse in ancient Rome – indeed the largest in the Roman empire.
 In fact, Baths of Diocletian is probably a bit of a misnomer, because they were actually built by Diocletian’s co-emperor, Maximian, though Diocletian was the senior of the two and pulled the political strings for both of them.
 Oh, and I might have misled you about Seneca — he did live above some baths, but not these ones, as he died 250 years before Diocletian’s co-Emperor built them 🙂 According to Chris Legare, a possibility is that he might have lived within the Baths of Agrippa, located right behind the Pantheon in the Campus Martius area of Rome – these baths were completed in 25 BC.

 The baths were in part a response to a series of public health crises that regularly brought Rome to a standstill.
 Rome was built on a drained swamp, and mosquito and water-borne diseases were rife.
 Previous emperors had recognised that hygiene played a role in disease control, and so, in addition to running water, and an enormous sewer system – the Cloaca Maximus – a series of public baths were built for the general population.
 And it became part of the daily routine to socialise at the public baths before returning home to dine, or before eating at one of the many restaurants and fast food outlets along the Roman streets.